SamStokman/natural_product_structures/README.md

 The Structure_Database_File is also used to create the tables for the SQL database (see Database Design).
 The tables are created by the python-scripts/create_tables_NPdata_sql.py.

+## RDkit
+The directory RDkit is used to store several python scripts that test the most important functionalities of RDkit.
+Also a RDkit docx file is added with some furter explanation about the installation and the functionalities.